Why Is My Aircon Not Cooling One Room?

 We read the error code, test thermistor resistance, and check fan motor operation to confirm which component has failed before recommending any replacement.

-Error codes are a starting point, not a confirmed diagnosis — the same code can be triggered by multiple faults.
+Error codes are a starting point, not a confirmed diagnosis, the same code can be triggered by multiple faults.
 Get the code checked before approving any part replacement.

-3. Room Conditions Are the Issue
+3. Room Conditions Are The Issue

 - The unit blows cold air but the room temperature stays high.